crnl-lab/Tracking_behavior_IA_2023_BMichelot/README.md

 This script takes input files obtained after script loader or script interpolate.
 This script normalizes the data with respect to a relative point and subject size.
 It also generates a table suitable for machine learning algorithms, labeling the conditions (changing EventCode from A, B, C, D, E, F to 65, 66, 67, 68, 69, 70) and taking features of our choice that we wish to give to the models (to define in config.py).
 It can also be used to add results from subjective scales, normalizing them to min/max.
-Finally, it transforms position data into Euclidean distances (modulus) or differences in Euclidean distances (modulus differences).
+Finally, it transforms position data into Euclidean distances (modules) or differences in Euclidean distances (modules differences).
 (except normalizations, all functions are in functions_get_csv_4_analysis.py).

 ### XGBoost.py :